In this tutorial, we are going to see how to create a new Vue application from scratch. Which, logically, is the first step to start working with Vue.

-There are two main ways to create a Vue application currently, both based on Vite (a web development tool).
+There are two main ways to create a Vue application currently, both are based on Vite (a web development tool).

 Prerequisites